Quantum randomness certification with untrusted measurements and few probe states: Considerations regarding implementation of the SDP in practice

 \subsection{Software}

-For the results throughout this work, all SDPs were implemented in Python using the \texttt{CVXPY} package to express the problem programmatically in a high-level form before obtaining the solution using the \texttt{MOSEK} conic optimization package.
-Most results were obtained by executing the algorithm on a high-performance computing cluster hosted by the Technical University of Denmark
+For the results throughout this work, all SDPs were implemented in Python using the \texttt{CVXPY} package~\cite{diamond2016cvxpy, agrawal2018rewriting} to express the problem programmatically in a high-level form before obtaining the solution using the \texttt{MOSEK} conic optimization package~\cite{Mosek2024}.